ado387/elementor-post-taxonomy-select-control/README.md

 These controls allow selection of any post type or taxonomy by fetching them from database.

+Example usage would be selecting posts (blog posts, products, or any other registered type) that are to be shown on front end inside of a slider, grid, etc. Same goes for taxonomies as a broader selection tool, allows selecting categories, tags, etc.

 Uses ajax to fetch specified post types / taxonomies (declared in `args` parameter when adding control to element).
 Backend functions fetch posts / taxonomies from database using WordPress' native `WP_Query()`